PingOne Advanced Identity Cloud

 pem

 Use this format for asymmetric keys; for example, a public and private RSA key pair.
-Refer to Generate an RSA key pair.
+Learn more in Generate an RSA key pair.

 base64hmac

-Use this format for symmetric keys; for example, a SHA-512 HMAC key.
-Refer to Generate a HMAC key.
+Use this format for HMAC keys; for example, a HMAC-SHA-512 key.
+Learn more in Generate an AES or HMAC key.

 You can only choose an encoding format using the API.
 The UI currently creates secrets only with the generic encoding format.